Edit Blog Post

 It was drizzly and gloomy, so the sunset view from the terrace was a total washout, but Andrew and I still went for a quick walk to explore the tiny streets around our riad.
 We made sure we returned in time for a much anticipated dinner.
 We started with khobz

 (traditional round leavened bread), plates of olives, taktouka

-(a warm salad of roasted peppers in tomato sauce) and harira soup
+(a warm salad of roasted bell peppers in tomato sauce) and harira soup

 (a minestrone-like hearty soup of tomatoes, lentils, chickpeas and noodles).
 The harira soup